-Geocaching is a great way to explore the parks and places within Charles Sturt.
-There are more than 200 caches within a six kilometre radius of the Charles Sturt Civic Centre at Woodville, many of them designed for families to do together.
+Geocaching is a great way to explore the parks and places in Charles Sturt.
+There are more than 200 caches within a 6 kilometre radius of the Charles Sturt Civic Centre at Woodville.
+Many are designed for families to find together.

 How does it work?

 Other Geocachers hide caches in secret locations in the community.
 Generally they are a waterproof box which along with trinkets and treasures will include a log book for you to sign and date.
-But of course a micro cache can be very small with just a log book to record that you have found it.
+A micro-cache can be very small, with just a log book to record that you have found it's hidden location.

 - Loan GPS units available for free at Civic (Woodville) Library.